4TUResearchData-Carpentries/workshop_notes/README.md

 The learners can consult the notes in the auto-pushed remote.
 (The remote _receives_ the pushes.)
 `gitautopush` has indeed been conceived to support the Software Carpentries from the start.
-This application is available from the Python Package Index at https://pypi.org/project/gitautopush/ (accessed 19 May 2023); more on the installation below.
+This application is available from the Python Package Index at https://pypi.org/project/gitautopush/ (accessed 19 May 2023); more on its installation in §3.2.

 **This document** is intended for instructors and explains how to use this remote to serve each edition of a Carpentries workshop and how to prepare your local computer for this.
 As of May 2023, it only comments on the lessons of the Software Carpentry Workshop (SCW): Git, Unix Shell, and Python.